geraldopmj/geraldopmj/README.md

 <h1 align="center">Hi 👋, I'm Geraldo P. M. Júnior</h1>
-<h3 align="center">A Computer Science student from Brazil aspiring to be a frontend developer.</h3>
+<h3 align="center">A Computer Science student from Brazil aspiring to be a Front-end Developer.</h3>

 - 🔭 I’m currently working on **building an art portfolio with HTML, CSS and Javascript.**